f5devcentral/f5-agility-labs-automation/docs/class10/class10.rst

    When using the F5 UDF environment, everything is configured and setup correctly, use the instructions on how to access your lab given to you by either your F5 instructor or by the UDF Instructions Email.

+**4. Launching VScode (Code Server) from the UDF environment

+   - Within your UDF Environment deployment find the "Ansible-Node" click on the "Access" link and select "Code Server" to launch a VSCode Server instance.
+   - When Asked for a password the common password between all items is Ansible123!
+   - Make sure to check the checkbox to "Trust the authors of all files in the parent folder 'home'" and click "Yes, I trust the authors"
+   - Open a terminal session within VSCode by going to the top menus and selecting Terminal --> New Terminal (or press CTRL+SHIFT+C)

-**4. RUN USE CASE TEMPLATES**
+**5. RUN USE CASE TEMPLATES**

-   Start with Use-Cases (Click the following link) to begin - `Use-Case 00 <https://clouddocs.f5.com/training/fas-ansible-use-cases/00-Backup-Restore-Role.html>`_
+   Start with Use-Cases (Click the following link) to begin - `Use-Case 00 <https://clouddocs.f5.com/training/community/automation/html/class10/Modules/00-Backup-Restore-Role.html>`_

    .. note::

-      Keep the BIG-IP login handy to login and validate configuration when use cases are executed
+      Keep the BIG-IP login (admin/Ansible123!) handy to login and validate configuration when use cases are executed

 Support
 -------